About the Jenner Inn

-For three decades the Jenner Inn has enjoyed a reputation as an outstanding destination for romantic getaways, honeymoons and weddings, located on the magnificent Sonoma Coast within minutes of America's premier wine country.
-Less well known is what the Inn offers those in quest of spiritual, personal or professional growth.
+For several decades the Jenner Inn has enjoyed a reputation as an outstanding destination for romantic getaways, honeymoons and weddings.
+The Jenner Inn is located on the magnificent Sonoma Coast in the quaint picturesque coastal town of Jenner within minutes of America's premier wine country.

 The Jenner Inn has been operating continuously, in a quiet, sleepy little way, since Mr. A.B.
 Davis erected a lumber mill in 1904.
 The tiny hamlet was christened "Jenner by the Sea", and a hotel/post office was built to accommodate the anticipated bustle of a booming town.